lullaby6/experience-book-data-pack/README.md

 # Experience Book

-Save your XP points in a book.
+Save your experience points in a book.

 Version: `1.21.4`